Venus (Frankie Avalon song): Background

-"Venus" became Avalon's first number-one hit on the Billboard Hot 100 chart, and it spent five weeks atop the survey.
-The song also reached number ten on the R&B chart.
-The song's lyrics detail a man's plea to Venus, the Roman goddess of love and beauty, to send him a girl to love and one who will love him as well.
+"Venus" became Avalon's first No. 1 hit on the Billboard Hot 100 chart, and it spent five weeks atop the survey.
+The song also reached No. 10 on the R&B chart.
+The lyrics detail a man's plea to Venus, the Roman goddess of love and beauty, to send him a girl to love and one who will love him as well.
 Billboard ranked it as the No. 4 song for 1959.

-The song was covered in the United Kingdom by Dickie Valentine, and it spent a week at number 20 in the Singles Chart in May 1959, the week before Frankie Avalon reached the Top 20 with his original version.
+The song was covered in the United Kingdom by Dickie Valentine, and it spent a week at No. 20 in the Singles Chart in May 1959, the week before Frankie Avalon reached the Top 20 with his original version.

 In 1976, Avalon released a new disco version of "Venus".
 That helped revive the singer's career, because it had been waning prior to its release, but it was Avalon's last Billboard Hot 100 hit.
-The re-recording of "Venus" peaked at number forty-six on the U.S. Billboard Hot 100 and at number one on the Easy Listening chart.
+The re-recording of "Venus" peaked at No. 46 on the U.S. Billboard Hot 100 and at No. 1 on the Easy Listening chart.
 Avalon was quoted as saying of the remake: "It was all right, but I still prefer the original."